bytefish/ElasticsearchCodeSearch/README.md

-# Elasticsearch Code Search Experiments #
+# Elasticsearch Code Search #

 This repository implements a Code Search Engine using ASP.NET Core and Elasticsearch.
-You can use it to index GitHub, Codeberg, GitLab Repositories and from other Git services.
+You can use it to index repositories from GitHub, Codeberg, GitLab and other sources.
 It comes with a Blazor Frontend built upon FluentUI Components.

 ## What's in this repository? ##